 What comes next?

-Upon completion of your Bachelor’s or Master’s program at Rowan University, you will be eligible for OPT (Optional Practical Training).
+Upon completion of your Bachelor’s or Master’s program at Rowan, you will be eligible for OPT (Optional Practical Training).
 OPT is an opportunity to work off-campus in an area related to your study for up to 12 months (or 36-months if you have chosen a STEM major): you will gain valuable work experience and, at the same time, you will be paid!

 Remember that you are not restricted to the Glassboro area for your OPT – many students will look for opportunities in nearby Philadelphia, but some students will look further afield.